frconor-ebook/meditations/_posts/2025-09-23-the-imagination-and-interior-mortification.md

 Interior mortification in regard to these useless thoughts would have avoided this interior lack of charity, which separates a person from God and from others.

-The Curé of Ars, St. John Mary Vianney, said, "The reason for so many rash judgments is that they are considered to be of little importance.
-Nevertheless, if it is a question of grave matter, it can lead to the committing of grave sins."
+The Curé of Ars, St. Jean-Mary Vianney, said, "The reason for so many rash judgments is that they are considered to be of little importance.
+Nevertheless, if it is a question of grave matter, it can lead to the committing of grave sins" (Jean-Marie Vianney, *Sermon on Rash Judgment*).

 It often happens, if we are not alert in cutting off useless thoughts and offering this mortification to Our Lord, that our imagination will rotate around ourselves, creating fictitious situations that are little or in no way compatible with the Christian vocation of a child of God who should have their heart set on Him.

 These thoughts cool the heart.
 They separate from God and afterwards make it difficult to maintain the right climate of dialogue with Our Lord in the midst of our affairs.

-We could examine ourselves in our prayer and see how we are doing with this business of interior mortification, which can help us so much to keep the presence of Our Lord in our lives, and helps us to avoid many inappropriate things, temptations, and sins.
+We could examine ourselves in our prayer and see how we are doing with this business of interior mortification, which can help us so much to keep the presence of Our Lord in our lives, and which helps us to avoid many inappropriate things, temptations, and sins.

 It is worthwhile to meditate seriously on this in a deep fashion, with the desire to make effective resolutions.

 Mortification of the imagination brings with it countless benefits for the soul.
 It's not just a matter of a purely negative task, nor does it lie on the frontiers of sin, but in the area of presence of God and of love.

-Mortification of the imagination purifies the soul and disposes it to living presence of God better and causes us to make good use of the time dedicated to prayer, because it is the imagination and its fancies that can often inhibit dialogue with Our Lord, and which can distract us when we should be more attentive, particularly in Mass and with Holy Communion.
+Mortification of the imagination purifies the soul and disposes it to living *presence of God* better and causes us to make good use of the time dedicated to prayer, because it is the imagination and its fancies that can often inhibit dialogue with Our Lord, and which can distract us when we should be more attentive, particularly in Mass and with Holy Communion.

 Mortification of the imagination permits us to make better use of our time at work, to do it conscientiously and sanctify it.
 In the area of charity, it facilitates our being attentive to others, instead of being wrapped up in ourselves and immersed in dreams.